 These are initially recognised in the financial statements at amortised cost.
 These are restated to fair value in accordance with Solvency II valuation principles.
-For some of these loans and mortgages, the book value as per UK GAAP is used as a proxy for the fair value for Solvency II balance sheet purposes where the impact of discounting is not material because the balances are due within one year or amounts due in more than one year are not material.
+Alternatively, book value as per UK GAAP is used as an approximation for fair value for SII balance sheet purposes where appropriate.